Everything on the GTS* project can be classified as software, hardware, procedures (operation) or documentation.

 - Results displayed by the three spark scores.

 - Press the start/exit button.

 - Switch off the installation.

 Sparks are awarded on overall performance* in three “E” categories: Efficiency, Eco-friendliness and Economy where :

 - Green spark is the best

 *Shortfall and surplus points are are calculated as a function of that quantity divided by total demand.
 If the total demand is zero, then the shortfall can only be zero.
 However, surplus can still be positive resulting in division by zero which computers don’t like (or exceedingly large numbers when demand is very small).
 The function used is a scaled arctan (tan-1 for mathematicians), which happily deals with numbers from nought to infinity, with a trap for division by zero which computers do not.

-Sparks are calculated as a weighted average of relevant points and converted to a colour, together with an appropriate comment.
+Sparks are calculated as a weighted average of relevant points and converted to a colour.

 The power comes from a 12V 20A switched mode PSU with a custom “glitch-buster” ultra-capacitor (4*10F@3V in series) storage device which can supply power for up to a minute in the event of power failure.